enyo/opentip/contribute.md

 The source is at [https://github/enyo/opentip](https://github.com/enyo/opentip).

-Please refer to the [contribute section of the readme](https://github.com/enyo/opentip/tree/develop#contribute) for more information on how to contribute.
+Please refer to the [contributing guidelines](https://github.com/enyo/opentip/blob/develop/CONTRIBUTING.md) for more information on how to contribute.